-- 16. The primary consideration in the selection of accounting policies by an enterprise is that the financial statements prepared and presented on the basis of such accounting policies should represent a true and fair view of the state of affairs of the enterprise as at the balance sheet date and of the profit - 17.
-For this purpose, the major considerations governing the selection and application of accounting policies are:-
+16. The primary consideration in the selection of accounting policies by an enterprise is that the financial statements prepared and presented on the basis of such accounting policies should represent a true and fair view of the state of affairs of the enterprise as at the balance sheet date and of the profit or loss for the period ended on that date.

+17. For this purpose, the major considerations governing the selection and application of accounting policies are:-

+a.
 Prudence